 - Determine the radius of the base of the cap.
 That is also the same as the radius of the fish tank's opening.
 Let's say it's equal to 3.1305 in.

 - Enter these values into our calculator.
 Upon doing so, our calculator will display the spherical cap volume to be equal to 287.35 cu in and its corresponding sphere radius to be equal to 4.2 in.

 - To calculate the volume of the full sphere, use the basic calculator.
 Enter the radius 4.2 in.

-- Now you know, that our example fish tank has the volume 287.35 cu in, in comparison to 310.3 cu in for full sphere volume with the same radius.
+- Now you know that our example fish tank has the volume 287.35 cu in, compared to 310.3 cu in for full sphere volume with the same radius.

 Hemisphere volume calculation

 How to calculate it?
-Just use the formula for the spherical cap volume with the parameters equal to each other:
+Just use the spherical cap volume formula with the parameters equal to each other:

 sphere radius = height of the cap = cap base radius.
 Also, you can divide the full sphere result by 2 .

 How do I calculate the volume of a sphere with diameter?